dportik/SuperCRUNCH/docs/Analysis_Overview.md

 Although the original goal of `Filter_Seqs_and_Species.py` was to select the best available sequence per taxon per locus, it can also be used to retain all sequences passing the filters.
 That is, it can be used to filter and create population-level data sets, in which all available sequences for each taxon are retained.

+If sequences have been filtered for species-level data sets (one sequence per taxon), the total number of possible supermatrix combinations can be calculated using `Infer_Supermatrix_Combinations.py`.
+This is a fun exercise.

 ---------------

 ### Filter_Seqs_and_Species.py <a name="FSS"></a>